 Most of the big name suppliers much prefer to sell their all-in products because they can sell them for a higher price.
 Some do not offer an antivirus-only product.
 Some push their all in ones and still sell the AV only product, but you may have to look for them.
 There is at least one and it is either the best or close to it.

 Beware of products that try to actively engage you in the security process by asking your permission to run a program named xd43_45d*.exe, or the like.
+Also look out for products that report a lot of false positives, misleading you into believing you have an infection when in fact, you do not.

 Do not use any product that claims to make your computer run better.
 Virtually all of them are either bogus, themselves an infection, or put your computer at risk.
 Remove everything that claims to be there to prevent infections or claims to make your computer run better, with the singular exception of just one antivirus product.